Big-Cake-jpg/big-cake-jpg.github.io/pages/policies/privacy.md

 :::

 :::danger
-We generally have no control over data collectors added by third parties such as CDN service providers and Google Ads.
+We generally have no control over data collectors added by third parties such as CDN service providers.
 You might consider using an ad blocking extension to block these data collectors.
 :::

 ### How we use and store your information